ABOUT WHALES

 WHALE FOOD

 Choice foods for humpback whales are forage fish like herring, anchovies, sand lance and krill which are tiny crustaceans.
 Herring were once so abundant in this region that people could go down to the beaches during a herring spawn and scoop up buckets of the 25cm [10in] oily fish.
 But over-fishing and pollution of their spawning beaches decimated their numbers.
-Herring only began to return to Powell River’s main beaches in 2014 after a 30-year disappearance.
+Herring only began to return to the qathet region’s (upper sunshine coast’s) main beaches in 2014 after a 30-year disappearance.
 Does the return of the herring have something to do with the return of the humpback whales?
 In November 2015 Fisheries and Oceans Canada (FOC) allowed a catch of over 7,000 tonnes of herring in Georgia Strait for food and bait fish with more planned.
-One humpback whale can eat 3 – 9 tons of food per day.
+One humpback whale can eat 3 – 9 tons of krill per day.
 Will we choose to leave some food for them?

 In September/October of 2015 there were lots of krill in Jervis Inlet.
 4 or 5 humpback whales, including a Mom and calf were feeding and frolicking there during that period.
 We camped in Jervis Inlet in October to wait for the whales.
 Unfortunately, the times they came closest were in the dark of a moonless night.